 The surface of the raised stencil will be a bit rough, but no worries.
 A light sanding with a 220 grit sandpaper and you’re ready to go.
 I like the texture and after painting over it with chalk mineral paint and Dixie Belle’s Iron Patina, it was a match made in heaven.
 Did I tell you how much I love this stuff?!
 Rusty goodness is my JAM!

-Super fun project!
-A really easy way to change the whole look of a simple cabinet.
-Like that MARKET SIGN in the photo!
+This was a super fun project!
+It’s a really easy way to change the look of a simple cabinet.
+Did you notice that MARKET SIGN in the photo above?
 Did you see that?
 I used this same method with that sign.
-CLICK HERE to see the makeover!
-Raised stencil with an element of rusty goodness.
-LOVE
+Raised stenciling with an element of rusty goodness.
+L-O-V-E

-Got an idea for a raised stencil project?
-I’d love to hear your ideas and past projects.
-I love it when you share it with me. ♥
+Do you have an idea for a raised stencil project?
+I’d love to hear about your ideas and past projects.
+Your comments are always welcome.
+Or just say “HEY”.